-If your client has undertaken an additional energy saving project after the baseline period, and this additional abatement cannot be considered to be a part of the approved project plan, then the abatement relating to this cannot be claimed as VEECs.
+If the energy consumer has undertaken an additional energy saving project during or after the baseline period, and this additional abatement cannot be considered part of the approved scoping plan, then the abatement relating to this cannot be claimed as VEECs under this project.
 These additional savings must be accounted for as 'counted savings' in Equation 1.